 - All entries should be submitted in an 18 x 24 x 3.5 inch wooden display box with a clear plastic top (such as plexiglass).
 Boxes can be handmade or purchased as long as they are the correct size and do not have a glass top.
-Website above has instructions and plans. - During the transition, Orders and Family names should follow the taxonomy either - a) As printed in "Insects in Kansas" book or - b) As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net.
+Website above has instructions and plans.

+- 4-Hers may choose one of two taxonomies:

+- a) "Insects in Kansas" book